Strepto-Code/Aurora/README.md

 # Aurora, The Real-Time Audio Visualizer

-**Aurora** is a free cross-platform real-time audio visualizer with offline video exporting for Linux and macOS, built in Python.
-(Windows support is still in testing).
+**Aurora** is a free cross-platform real-time audio visualizer with offline video exporting for Linux, Windows and macOS, built in Python.

 It renders dynamic visual effects like waveforms, spectrums, and particle animations.
 It’s designed for content creators who want a customizable and performant visualization tool.